info-201a-wi23/a3-spl-checkouts-tngo316/README.md

 # Assignment 3: SPL Library Checkouts

-Link to your final GitHub pages site here: file:///Users/tonyngo/Desktop/INFO201/a3-spl-checkouts-tngo316/index.html (change the link to for your GitHub pages site)
+Link to your final GitHub pages site here: file: file:/Users/tonyngo/Desktop/INFO201/a3-spl-checkouts-tngo316/index.html (change the link to for your GitHub pages site)

 In this assignment, you will use your data analysis and visualization skills to analyze patterns and trends in [library circulation data published by the Seattle Public Library](https://data.seattle.gov/Community/Checkouts-by-Title/tmmm-ytt6).